 DIVE THE PRISTINE NINGALOO REEF

-Fantastic coral formations, whale sharks, manta rays, dolphins, humpback whales, nudibranchs, starfish and anemones are just some of the fascinating marine life inhabiting the waters of the Ningaloo Marine Park.
+Fantastic coral formations, whale sharks, manta rays, dolphins, humpback whales, dugong, turtles, reef sharks, moray eels, nudibranchs, and anemones are just some of the fascinating marine life inhabiting the waters of the Ningaloo Marine Park.
 Add to this the 250 species of coral and over 500 species of fish and you have a diver's paradise!

 There are many world class diving sites accessible from both Exmouth and Coral Bay, with both diving and snorkelling tours that depart from Exmouth and Coral Bay to take you on the underwater experience of a lifetime.
-If intending to take a diving course it is recommended that a medical certificate is obtained prior to arriving in Exmouth.
+If you are intending to take a diving course it is recommended that a medical certificate is obtained prior to visiting the Ningaloo region.

 DIVE SITES IN EXMOUTH

 The Exmouth Navy Pier is rated by many world famous diving figures as one of the top ten land-based dive sites in the world.
 A working Australian Navy facility, divers may only access the Exmouth Navy Pier via the current licensed dive tour company which operates under a strict set of conditions.